Credit Cards Airline Credit Cards

 New York City to Los Angeles

 Let’s say you live in New York City and want to book a flight to Los Angeles.
-We found a nonstop flight from Newark Liberty International Airport (EWR) to Los Angeles International Airport (LAX) in the main cabin for $333 or 25,000 miles.
+You found a nonstop flight from Newark Liberty International Airport (EWR) to Los Angeles International Airport (LAX) in the main cabin for $333 or 25,000 miles.

 To find your redemption value, you’d divide the $333 cash price by 25,000 to get 1.33 cents per mile, which is a little above average.
 Note that this doesn’t include the taxes and fees you’d pay on the award ticket, but we’re leaving that out to avoid overcomplicating the calculation.